nirmalpatel/explore-components-angularjs-test/README.md

 # Test application for AngularJS Explore Tools

-This test application installs an NPM package `explore-components-angularjs` from a private registry @nirmalpatel21 and runs the 4 explore components in the index.html file.
+This test application installs an NPM package `explore-components-angularjs` and runs the 4 explore components in the index.html file.

 The index.html file imports CreateJS and component files using `<script>` tags.